 - Increase awareness of the importance of eating vegetables and fruit and drinking water

-- Provide students, teachers and staff an opportunity to eat vegetables and fruit during Crunch&Sip time in the classroom
+- Provide students, teachers and staff an opportunity to eat vegetables and fruit in the classroom during Crunch&Sip time

 - Improve the nutrition knowledge, attitudes and behaviours, among parents and community members

 - Increase the proportion of Western Australian primary schools implementing the Crunch&Sip program.

 Why should students eat vegetables and fruit in class?

 Australian kids aren't eating enough vegetables and whole fruit.
 Government research shows that:

 - Only one in sixteen eat the recommended daily serves of vegetables

 - Over seven in ten eat the recommended daily serves of fruit